Concordium/concordium.github.io/source/mainnet/net/guides/wallet-sdk/wallet-sdk-account-transaction.rst

 ++++++++++++++++++++++++++++++++

 For the sake of this example we will be constructing a simple transfer, which is an account transaction that moves an amount of CCD from one account to another.
-For other transaction types the steps are similar, but the exact fields that must be provided as the payload will be different.
+For other transaction types the steps are similar, but the exact fields that must be provided for the payload will be different.

 .. tabs::